w3c/wai-intro-wcag/content/wcag3-intro.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page introduces the in-progress [W3C Accessibility Guidelines (WCAG) 3.0 Working **Draft**](https://www.w3.org/TR/wcag-3.0/).
-It explains how WCAG 3 is related to WCAG 2.<br>This page is the starting point for information about WCAG 3 now and in the future.
+This page introduces the in-progress W3C Accessibility Guidelines (WCAG) 3 Working **Draft**.
+It explains how WCAG 3 is related to WCAG 2.

+WCAG 3 has similar fundamental and specific accessibility requirements.
+WCAG 3 has a different structure, different conformance model, and broader scope.

+This page is the starting point for information about WCAG 3 now and in the future.

 {::nomarkdown}
 {% include box.html type="end" %}